alanesq/ESP32Cam-range/README.md

       Trigger   13
       Echo      12

-  Insert a formatted sd card, connect a USB power bank to the 5v/GND on the esp32cam module and it is ready to be installed in a case and used.
+  Insert a formatted sd card, connect 5volts (e.g. a USB power bank) to the 5v/GND on the esp32cam module and it is ready to be installed in a case and used.
+  Note: It tends to require a good 5volt supply, if you get strange errors/behaviour this is the first thing to suspect

 When the module boots it should give a quick flash on the white flash LED to show all is ok, there is a small red led on the rear of the module which should flash continually to show the sketch is running ok or show errors.